-Due to backlogs from the Coronavirus pandemic and shift to remote work, we're not able to host an on-campus Global Entry enrollment event anytime soon.
+Due to backlogs from the Coronavirus pandemic, we're not able to host an on-campus Global Entry enrollment event anytime soon.
 You can still apply for or renew your Global Entry membership online and complete the in-person interview at an enrollment center.

 On-Campus Global Entry Events Cancelled

-Due to backlogs from the Coronavirus pandemic and shift to remote work, U.S. Customs and Border Protection (CBP) has suspended all offsite Global Entry enrollment events.
+Due to backlogs from the Coronavirus pandemic, U.S. Customs and Border Protection (CBP) has suspended all offsite Global Entry enrollment events.
 Until we're able to schedule events with CBP, we do not plan to host an on-campus enrollment event for Harvard faculty and staff anytime soon.
 If and when we can schedule an enrollment event in the future, we'll notify Harvard affiliates via our email list and update this page with dates and instructions.
 In the meantime, you can continue to apply for or renew your membership for Global Entry on the CBP’s Trusted Traveler Program (TTP) website.